Are you planning to visit Kenya? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Kenya.

 Electricity in Kenya

-In Kenya the power plugs and sockets are of type G. The standard voltage is 240 V and the standard frequency is 50 Hz.
+In Kenya the power plug sockets are of type G. The standard voltage is 240 V and the frequency is 50 Hz.

 Power plug adapter needed in Kenya?

-In Kenya the power plugs and sockets are of type G. Check out the following pictures.
+In Kenya the power plug sockets are of type G. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type G.

 Buy a power plug (travel) adapter